westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ## Btrfs

-*Btrfs* is a file system based on the copy-on-write (CoW) principle resulting in any block update to never be written in-place. *Btrfs* currently supports zoned block devices, but that support is experimental.
+*Btrfs* is a file system based on the copy-on-write (CoW) principle.
+This principle has the result that no block update can be written in-place.
+*Btrfs* currently supports zoned block devices, but that support is experimental.

 ### Zoned Block Device Support

 Zoned block device support was added to *btrfs* with kernel 5.12.
-Since super-blocks are the only on-disk data structure with a fixed location in *btrfs*, zoned block device support introduces the concept of log-structured super-blocks.
-For each of the super-blocks (primary and backup super-blocks) in *btrfs*, zoned mode reserves two consecutive zones to hold these super-blocks.
-When a new super-block is being written, it is appended to the respective super-block zone.
-Once the first super-block zone is filled, the next super block is being written to the second super-block zone and the first is being reset.
-The currently valid and active super-block can be determined by looking at the position of the zone write pointer of the respective super-block zones.
+Because super-blocks are the only on-disk data structure with a fixed location in *btrfs*, zoned block device support introduces the concept of log-structured super-blocks to eliminate in-place updates (overwrites) of fixed super block locations.
+Zoned mode reserves two consecutive zones to hold each of the super-blocks (primary and backup super-blocks) in *btrfs*.
+When a new super-block is written, it is appended to its respective super-block zone.
+After the first super-block zone is filled, the next super block is written to the second super-block zone and the first is reset.
+At mount time, *btrfs* can find the latest version of the super-block by looking at the position of the zone write pointer of the super-block zones.
+The most recent and valid super-block is always the last  block stored before the write pointer position.

 ### Block Allocation Changes

-*Btrfs* block management relies on grouping of blocks into *block groups*, with each group composed of one or more *device extent*.
+*Btrfs* block management relies on grouping blocks into *block groups*.
+Each *block group* is composed of one or more *device extents*.
 The device extents of a block group may belong to different devices (e.g. in the case of a RAID volume).
-ZBD support changes the default device extent size to the size of the device zones so that all device extents are always aligned to a zone.
+ZBD support changes the size of a device extent from its default size to the size of the device zones.
+This ensures that all device extents are always aligned to a zone.

 Allocation of blocks within a block group is changed so that the allocation is always sequential from the beginning of the block group.
-To do so, an allocation pointer is added to block groups and used as the allocation hint.
+To do this, an allocation pointer is added to block groups and used as the allocation hint.
-The changes also ensure that blocks freed below the allocation pointer are ignored, resulting in sequential block allocation within each group regardless of the block group usage.
+These changes ensure that blocks freed below the allocation pointer are ignored, which results in sequential block allocation within each group regardless of the block group usage.

 ### I/O Management